thoughtspot/thoughtspot.github.io/_admin/loading/load-with-service.md

     }
     ```

-## Details
+## Client, server, and authentication details

 ### Ports and Server

 Port number: 8442, HTTPS REST endpoints

-The load server resides in a different port as opposed to standard ThoughtSpot services.
-This is because the service tends to carry heavy file load operations and having a separate web-server creates the needed isolation between standard ThoughtSpot services and TSLoad operations.
+The load server resides on a different port compared to standard ThoughtSpot services.
+This is because the service tends to carry heavy file load operations, and having a separate web server creates the needed isolation between standard ThoughtSpot services and TSLoad operations.

-By default, this service runs on all the nodes of the ThoughtSpot cluster.
-Again, this is to enable some load distribution between possible simultaneous loads.
+By default, this service runs on all nodes of a ThoughtSpot cluster.
+This provides load distribution to address possible simultaneous loads.
 The TSLoad server uses its own load balancer.
-In case an external load-balancer is being used, then the TSLoad requests need to be made sticky and the TSLoad-load balancer should be disabled.
+If an external load balancer is used, the TSLoad requests must be made sticky, and the TSLoad load balancer should be disabled.

 ### Client

-The remote client is a simple python client that exercises the API mentioned later in the document.
+The remote client is a simple Python client that exercises the API mentioned later in the document.

-APIs are devised to handle both loading-of-file or loading from a stream.
-The difference is, the latter might end up sending data in “chunks” to the server before committing it.
+The APIs can load from a file, and load from a stream.
+The difference is, the latter can send data in “chunks” to the server before committing it.

 ### Authorization and Authentication

-This uses the existing ThoughtSpot authentication mechanism to authenticate the user, using Login API.
-Each upload session needs to be authenticated using this API.
+This uses the existing ThoughtSpot authentication mechanism to authenticate the user, using the **Login** API.
+Each upload session must be authenticated using this API.

-TSLoad, for this version, is allowed to only those users who have “Administrator” or “Manage Data” privilege in the ThoughtSpot environment.
+TSLoad is available only to users who have the “Administrator” or “Manage Data” privilege in the ThoughtSpot environment.

-### API workflow
+## API workflow

 The typical workflow of the API inside the client is the following: